ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 through without copying to improve performance.

 ~~~
-instance.send(Data)
+MessageFramer.Send(Connection, Data)
 ~~~

-To provide an example, a simple protocol that adds a length as a header would receive the `NewOutputMessage` event, create a data representation of the length of the Message data, and then send a block of data that is the concatenation of the length header and the original Message data.
+To provide an example, a simple protocol that adds a length as a header would receive the `NewSentMessage` event, create a data representation of the length of the Message data, and then send a block of data that is the concatenation of the length header and the original Message data.